 - Accidents and injuries resulting from process failures or exposure to unsafe electrical systems.

 - Commercial and reputational risk to your organisation.

-What should I be looking for in a service provider?
+What should I look for in an instrumentation & electrical service provider?

 The reliability and integrity of your process ultimately comes down to the quality of the plant, the quality of the people looking after the plant, and the processes that they follow.
 You need your plant to be serviced by people who are qualified and experienced, who are using the correct tools, and who are following the right processes and procedures.

 Entec is a highly reputable and capable provider of instrumentation and electrical service.
-Our I&E service staff are qualified instrument technicians or are electrical technicians who are cross-training to become dual-trade instrument & electrical technicians.
+Our I&E service staff are either dual-trade I&E technicians, instrument technicians, or electrical technicians who are cross-training to dual-trade.